MinhNgyuen/stable-diffusion-easy-install/README.md

 ## Usage

 The installation script doubles as a launcher for Stable Diffusion Web UI.
 After the installation is complete, you can run the script again to launch the application anytime.

 Stable Diffusion Web UI will be installed to the following directory: C:\Users\%USERNAME%\Documents\GitHub\stable-diffusion-webui

+## Help

+If you have any questions or need help, join our Discord server and we'll try to assist you!